leaf1170124460/Mask3D-SHIFT/README.md

 This repository provides a multi task benchmark for instance segmentation, depth estimation, and 3D object detection.
 This repository also serves as a baseline method for the Multitask Robustness Challenge at the [VCL Workshop](https://wvcl.vis.xyz/challenges).

 ## Environment setup
+We trained and tested our model under `Ubuntu 20.04` and `CUDA 11.3`.

 Please make sure that conda or miniconda is installed on your machine before running the following command: